joshkoenig/relucantlywithher.com/_pages/the-stakes-are-high.md

 ### My Dark Future

-I don't really think that Trump would do anything stupid with the nuclear codes, but there's lethal damage to be done witohut having to go that far.
+I don't really think that Trump would do anything stupid with the nuclear codes, but there's lethal damage to be done without having to go that far.
 For instance:

-*   National surveilence (NSA, etc) is weaponized and used against political opponents, allowing Trump to quash the left and consolidate power over the GOP.
+*   National surveillance (NSA, etc) is weaponized and used against political opponents, allowing Trump to quash the left and consolidate power over the GOP.
 *   Further powers are enacted to allow the criminalization/suppression of speech online.
 *   Recession hits (this is structurally likely no matter who is elected) and unemployment among the Trumpen Proletariat spikes.
-*   Grassroots militia organizations are encouraged and subsidised.
+*   Grassroots militia organizations are encouraged and subsidized.
 Militarization of police forces increases significantly.
 *   Some kind of large terror event.
 *   ...

-It's hard not to see Trump as a narcicistic brute, and hard not to imagine him doing everything in his power to expand and maintain his power.
+It's hard not to see Trump as a narcissistic brute, and hard not to imagine him doing everything in his power to expand and maintain his power.
 He'll have a lot of tools at his disposal, and it's naive to assume he won't figure out how to use at least a few of them.
 If he's got some deviously competent staffers/advisors and a little luck, it could be pretty bad indeed.